City College of New York - New York City

 • II/20 J.H. & C.S.
 Odell, Op.
 278 (1889) – Aronow Auditorium

-Lexington Avenue at 23rd Street (1849-1908)
+Lexington Avenue at 23rd Street (since 1849) – now Baruch College

 • Unknown – Chapel

-What is now known familiarly as "City College of New York" was founded in 1847 as the New York Free Academy.
+What is now commonly known as "City College of New York" was founded in 1847 as the New York Free Academy.
 This institution of higher education evolved from the old "Public School Society," a voluntary association of citizens that was started in 1804 to provide a system of grammar school instruction in the city.
 The schools of the Society, intended originally as charity-schools for the poor, became known for their excellent education, and soon wealthy families sought admittance for their children.
 In time, city residents were glad to support the schools through public taxation.
 As early as 1826 there were proposals for a Latin school, a High school, and a Normal school; however, it was not until after the organization of the Board of Education, successor to the Public School Society, that definite steps were taken to establish a free school of higher education.
 On July 27, 1846, Townsend Harris made the motion to appoint a committee that would report on a plan which took final shape, and in June 1847, the people of New York voted to establish the New York Free Academy, a combination high school and college.

 Free Academy of New York (1900, CCNY Archives)